olumidesan/port-notifier/README.md

 - A Windows or Linux system.
 Doesn't work on a Mac [yet].

 ### Usage
-Simply run the script, `notify_ports.pyw`.
+Simply run the script, `notify_ports.pyw`, preferrably as a startup script.
 A `.pyw` file extension is used so as not to show any terminal.
 It's optional really.
 You can change it to the standard `.py` extension.

 It's advisable to set the niceness to 19 in order to minimize memory and CPU footprint (even though it takes little already)
 Ubuntu: `nice -n 19 /path/to/python3/with/plyer/installed /path/to/notify_ports.pyw`